simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 ##Add Node 2##

-Same command as before, same cluster name, this time with a different virtual IP address.
+Same command as before, same cluster name, this time with the next available virtual IP address.

-> We  point to the first node that we created to use as a seed node
+This time we  point to the first node that we created to use it as a seed node

 ```
 sudo dse add-node --node-id node2 --cluster Cassandra --listen-address 127.0.0.3 --rpc-address 127.0.0.3 --seeds 127.0.0.2